 - In the left-side navigation pane, click Backup and Recovery.

-- Pay-as-you-go: A pay-as-you-go instance is charged at an hourly rate based on your actual resource usage.
+- Pay-as-you-go: You are billed on an hourly basis based on the used resources.
 We recommend that you select this billing method for short-term use.
-You can reduce costs by releasing your pay-as-you-go instance after you no longer need it.
+You can reduce costs by releasing your pay-as-you-go instance if it is no longer needed.

-- You cannot change Region, Database Version, Storage Engine, and Replication Factor for the new instance.
+- You cannot modify Region, Database Version, Storage Engine, and Replication Factor for the new instance.

 - Click Buy Now.

 - Read and select ApsaraDB for MongoDB Agreement of Service, and pay for the order.Note The time required to restore data to a new instance from a backup varies depending on factors such as the data volume, the task priority in the task queue, and network conditions.
 When the new instance enters the Running state, the restoration is complete.